mathildouk/Genie-Logiciel/README.md

 ### Results pages

 After submitting the form or the mml code, you arrive on an intermediate page.
-We will be able to choose between the visualisation of the code or the comparison of the algorithms.
+You will be able to choose between the visualisation of the code or the comparison of the algorithms.

 ![results choice](Screencast/resultschoice.png)